saqibdola/HUF4WP/README.md

 ### The Wind folder contains:

-#### The scripts for wind data handling, features discretization and details about encoding
+#### The scripts for wind data handling, feature discretization and details about feature weigtihs and encoding

 ### The PV folder contains:

-#### The scripts for solar data handling, features discretization and details about encoding.
+#### The scripts for solar data handling, features discretization and details about feature weights and encoding.